-This section is all about the costumes friends and I have made to celebrate the elegant, floaty, feathery beginning of the Regency period.
-I've split the page content out mostly by type of garment; each section contains links to the garments I've made.
-For research documentation see Costuming Research and Resources.
+This section is all about the costumes friends and I have made to celebrate the elegant, floaty, feathery mid-1790s, which presaged the Regency period.
+The page content is split out mostly by type of garment; each section contains links to the garments, accessories, and so on that I've made.
+For more research documentation see the Research page.

 Multiple accessories for the 1795 Full-Dress Ensemble: belt, fan, and so on.

 BandeauPrecis of a bandeau and lots of false hair, 2011.
 Beautiful but hard to put together, and very hot to wear.

 1790s shift, from the Sense and Sensibility pattern, with alterations

 |So comfortable that for long|

 Bodiced petticoat full tutorial: Made for a friend, this bodiced petticoat serves also as light stays.
 These petticoats could also be worn as an opaque layer under a sheer dress; I haven't made one of these yet.